About Kalli :: Teacher* Poet* Author*

-Kalli visits schools all over the United States and Canada, and is now working internationally in schools as far away as Hong Kong.
+Kalli visits schools all over the United States and Canada, and has worked internationally in schools as far away as Hong Kong.
+She is presently beginning to conduct school visits on zoom.

 As a former teacher and reading specialist, she uses her educational background to design school visits that provide sound reinforcement for standards of learning disguised as high-energy fun and filled with audience participation.